000407/LectureNotes/PearsonHND/2022/Unit1_Programming/09_Algorithms.md

 ## 9.4 Things to Remember

-- There can be multiple algorithms that achieves the same task.
+- There can be multiple algorithms that performs the same task/achieves the same result.
 - Choosing an algorithm should be based on
 	- **Time Complexity**: How much of time it would take to find a solution (faster the better)
 	- **Space Complexity**: How much of memory it will consume to find a solution (lower the better)